 Although it was not his native tongue, Dr Weinbaum spoke English perfectly, deliberately, always in complete sentences.
 His mind and mouth were in sync.
 There were no ahs, or ups, no contractions.
 And no lazy slang.
 Compared to the buddiness culture shared by students and the younger faculty at Queens, he was all formality.
 Male students were addressed as “Mister”: females, with great courtesy, were “Miss”.

 In his voice you could hear Weimar and Oxford.
 Or in his case, Manchester.
-Clearly an Anglophile, the English came with slightly archaic expressions: chums, piffle (a significant put-down if directed at at a paper you produced) and kerfuffle were favorites.
+Clearly an Anglophile, the English came with slightly archaic expressions: chums, twaddle and piffle (the last two charming sounding perhaps, but significant put-downs if directed at a paper you’ve just produced) and kerfuffle were favorites.
 But for his Germanic gravity you might have thought he had recently spent the weekend with Bertie Wooster.

 When it came to history Dr Weinbaum was all business.
 History was written and spoken with a capital H.